shmanu017/online-resume/README.md

 ## 👨🏻‍💻 Engineering Experience

-**Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/) _(Apr 2022 - Apr 2023)_ <br>
+**Site Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/), Cincinnati, OH _(Apr 2022 - Apr 2023)_ <br>

-- Part of a team of 7 enterprise software professionals supporting a project valued at nearly $12 Million.
+- Part of a team of 7 engineers supporting a project valued at $12 Million.
-- Monitored, operated, and maintained the foundational multi-tenant infrastructure for managed Airflow, catering to the needs of more than 200 customers.
+- Monitored, operated, and maintained the foundational multi-tenant infrastructure for managed Airflow in k8s, supporting over 200 customers.
-- Implemented Teleport, OPA, Pod Security and Role-based access Control for container security best practices, along with Disaster Recovery and reduce operation hours by 30%.
+- Implemented Teleport, OPA, Pod Security and Role-based access Control for container security best practices, as well as disaster recovery, and reduce operation hours by 30%.
-- Cut underline infrastructure operational cost of managed Airflow Software offering by 18%.
+- Cut underlying infrastructure operational cost of managed Airflow software offering by 18%.
-- Devised and implement end-to-end automation and reduce QA engineering effort by 35%.
+- Devised and implemented end-to-end automation, thereby reducing QA engineering efforts by 35%.
 - Designed and implemented escalation policy related to enterprise software offering, serving as the primary point of escalation for CRE and support engineers.

 - **_Technologies used:_** Kubernetes, Helm, Python, PromQL, Bash, GraphQL, RestAPI, OPA(Gatekeeper) , Velero, Terraform, Docker, Kustomizer , CircleCI.
   <br><br>

-**Customer Reliability Engineer** @ [ASTRONOMER](https://www.astronomer.io/) _(Jan 2020 - Apr 2022)_ <br>
+**Customer Reliability Engineer** @ [ASTRONOMER], Cincinnati, OH (https://www.astronomer.io/) _(Jan 2020 - Apr 2022)_ <br>
 From Seed to Series B, I joined as the 22nd employee and the company has grew to a headcount of almost 300.

 - Provided stable and dependable production environment's to over 150 enterprise users, while offering live troubleshooting support calls.